 Unit tests: Tests on specific low level kernel functions

 The test procedure also includes tests pertaining to encountered issues, but these issue tests are not further discussed in this plan.

+Relationship with the V-model for design, implementation and testing

+For software that is developed for use as a part of the WBI software the V-model is adopted as the testing methodology.
+The V-model comprises a test strategy on multiple levels of the software development cycle, as conceptually illustrated in Figure 1.1.